 The worksheets are optional and your entity may prefer to use a different worksheet or a computer-based alternative.
-We have used these worksheets throughout this part of the guide as examples to help you complete the capital gains item on your entity's tax return, and a Capital gains tax (CGT) schedule 2006 if this is required.
+We have used these worksheets throughout this part of the guide as examples to help you complete the capital gains item on your entity's tax return, and a CGT schedule if this is required.